 I am used to patients coming in with seemingly minor symptoms, like constipation or a tender breast.
 However, two unique cases stick out for me as a good reminder of why Primary Care is so important and why I’m passionate about what I do.

-Unlike the health care insurance model where patient-doctor appoints are strictly timed, diagnoses are dictated by insurance codes, and patients avoid seeking treatment because of hefty co-pays — Direct Primary Care gives patient-doctor unlimited time without financial stress and anxiety.
+Unlike the health care insurance model where patient-doctor appointments are strictly timed, diagnoses are dictated by insurance codes, and patients avoid seeking treatment because of hefty co-pays — Direct Primary Care gives patients virtually unlimited time with the doctor and without financial stress or anxiety.

 So Now What?

 Delta Direct Care is blind to insurance; most of the time we don’t even ask if someone has insurance.
 When the patient has any kind of insurance, there is no problem getting them into a specialist to review their case.
-But anecdotally enough, all these worst-case patients had no insurance at all.
+But sometimes it seems all the worst-case patients have no insurance at all.

 We’ve Got Friends in Good Places

 In the case of one patient who had breast cancer, we got her a mammogram, ultrasound, PET scan, two different biopsies and an oncology visit within 10 days.
-Of course, we couldn’t have done it without receptive partners at Peace Health, Epic Imaging and especially Compass Oncology, which found funding for our patient.
+Of course, we couldn’t have done it without receptive partners at Peace Health, Epic Imaging and especially Compass Oncology, which helped us find funding for our patient.